 What’s the difference, then?

-The main difference, and conceivably the only real difference between the two, is that pellet guns fire round BBs while air rifles fire shuttlecock-shaped ammo.
+The main difference, and conceivably the only real difference is that pellet guns fire round BBs while air rifles fire shuttlecock-shaped ammo.

 This difference in pellet shape affects aerodynamics, which affects trajectory, distance traveled, accuracy, and a host of other factors.